MAT FPX 2001 Assessment 1 Initial Survey Design

 Specific Population

 Selecting healthcare employees as the sample population to investigate the issue of employee satisfaction and its implications on productivity is specifically suitable for several reasons.
-Healthcare workers are hospital staff that directly contribute to the nature and course of a patient’s treatment process as well as determine the performance of the medical facility in its objectives.
+Healthcare workers are hospital staff that directly contribute to the nature and course of a patient’s treatment process and determine the performance of the medical facility in terms of its objectives.
+This is important because job satisfaction impacts the worker’s performance and the quality of patient care they deliver.
+Focusing on this group can provide an understanding of how the satisfaction of employees contributes to awareness of better satisfaction and improves patient experience and efficiency of the processes (Galleta et al., 2021).

-Also, the healthcare sector is considered to have higher stress levels; this brings some other challenges, for example, working long hours, and working under pressure.
-It is important to understand job satisfaction in this regard in then to establish stressors and ways of dealing with burnout, which is a big problem in the healthcare sector (Salanova et al., 2020).
+Also, the healthcare sector is considered to have higher stress levels; this brings other challenges, such as long hours and or pressure.
+It is important to understand job satisfaction to establish stressors and ways of dealing with burnout, a big problem in the healthcare sector (Salanova et al., 2020).
+Furthermore, the healthcare sector has significant staffing problems, including employee turnover and attrition.
+Therefore, researchers must focus on this population to ensure that it can aid in the solution to improve employee staffing and stability (Brunetto et al., 2021).

 Conclusion